DryWaters/fend-myreads/README.md

 * [Authors](#authors)

 ## Instructions
-<p>Books are placed in the different categories by clicking the down arrow on the bottom right corner of a book.
+Books are placed in the different categories by clicking the down arrow on the bottom right corner of a book.
 To remove a book totally from your book shelves click "none".
 To add books to your collection, click on the + icon in the bottom right corner of the screen.
-This will take you to a new screen where you can search for additional books to add to your collection.</p>
+This will take you to a new screen where you can search for additional books to add to your collection.

-<p>Search terms are limited as this is just a demo application for the Front-End Nanodegree program.
-Please read the
-[Search Terms](https://github.com/DryWaters/fend-myreads/blob/master/SEARCH_TERMS.md) for the valid search terms.
+Search terms are limited as this is just a demo application for the Front-End Nanodegree program.
+Please read the [Search Terms](https://github.com/DryWaters/fend-myreads/blob/master/SEARCH_TERMS.md) for the valid search terms.

 ## Getting Started
 All needed NPM packages are included in the package.json file.
 To install to your machine locally: